 17 winter wedding headpieces & veils to transform you into a snow queen #Fashion#birdcage veil#christmas#hat#headpiece#new years#wedding veil alternatives#wedding veils#winter Updated May 23 2019 (Posted Nov 2 2018) Catherine Clark bijouxandbits Crystal Snowflake Clip from Ky Kampfeld Related Post Winter wedding heels that will freeze everyone in their tracks When you're having a winter wedding and you need your shoes to scream icy blue perfection, in come these winter wedding heels.
 With a glittery...
 Read more Winter weddings are, in my opinion, the unsung heroes of the wedding world, especially when it comes to fashion.
 I mean, is there anything more lovely than a wedding portrait in the snow?!
 So gorg.
 And when you're hauling your butt out into said snow, you might want a matching winter wedding headpiece, veil, crown, or even a woolly hat to match.
 I did some digging to find snowflakes, crystals, juniper, and more in hats, crowns, headpieces, and veils to adorn your wintry noggin.
 Shall we take a peek at what I found?
-Winter wedding veils Blush Pink Birdcage Veil from Sparrowstation Bridal Birdcage Veil with snowflake detail from CRBoggs Designs Winter wedding hats Vintage-Style Cloche Hat from Baubles And Whatnots Faux Fur Beige Headband from Gifts for her Boutique Ivory vintage-style bridal hat from Irina Sardareva Hats Beanie With Veil fromJewelry Ajoure Flowers Winter wedding crowns and tiaras Snowflake Winter tiara from The Handmade Tiara Winter floral crown from Handmade Botanicals Lace Crown from Raven Boutique LLC Mermaid Crown from JUDY and MADELEINE Winter wedding hair pins from Tiara By Yara White Juniper Crown from Handmade Botanicals Snow Flake Ice Halo from Jezebels Fascination And for maximum winter queen impact… Snow Queen Tiara from Gypsyblooduk Pine cones, flowery hair, and forest chic combine at this rustic wedding Shelby and Nic's rustic mountain wedding has everything we love: succulents, woodsy vibes, a hot chocolate station, and even pine cone cake toppers!
-It's totally elegance meets outdoors for hiking… Read More Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Retro cars, popcorn, & an adorable pair at this vintage drive-in movie engagement session NEXT It poured at this rainy Iceland wedding and we wouldn't want it any other way Show/Hide comments [ 5 ] Some of these are absolutely stunning!
+Winter wedding veils Blush Pink Birdcage Veil from Sparrowstation Bridal Birdcage Veil with snowflake detail from CRBoggs Designs Winter wedding hats Vintage-Style Cloche Hat from Baubles And Whatnots Faux Fur Beige Headband from Gifts for her Boutique Ivory vintage-style bridal hat from Irina Sardareva Hats Beanie With Veil fromJewelry Ajoure Flowers Winter wedding crowns and tiaras Snowflake Winter tiara from The Handmade Tiara Winter floral crown from Handmade Botanicals Lace Crown from Raven Boutique LLC Mermaid Crown from JUDY and MADELEINE Winter wedding hair pins from Tiara By Yara White Juniper Crown from Handmade Botanicals Snow Flake Ice Halo from Jezebels Fascination And for maximum winter queen impact… Snow Queen Tiara from Gypsyblooduk Related Post Pine cones, flowery hair, and forest chic combine at this rustic wedding Shelby and Nic's rustic mountain wedding has everything we love: succulents, woodsy vibes, a hot chocolate station, and even pine cone cake toppers!
+It's totally elegance meets outdoors for hiking… Read More Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Retro cars, popcorn, & an adorable pair at this vintage drive-in movie engagement session NEXT It poured at this rainy Iceland wedding and we wouldn't want it any other way Show/Hide comments [ 6 ] Some of these are absolutely stunning!
 I loved the snowflake tiara and the mermaid crown.
 But I was disappointed to see fur, even vintage fur, being recommended 🙁 Reply I was sure I only put in faux fur but you're right!
 I removed any that slipped in!
 Reply Cool; I thought it was an odd thing to see, but thought it might have been because it said "vintage"!
 Reply cool stuff!!
 Reply Any ideas for winter grooms?
 I have my wintery veil but my poor fiance isn't finding much inspiration for winter accessories online.
 It's sad to think of me in my no-holds-barred winter wedding fantasy outfit and him in… a black tux.
 With maybe a top hat.
 Not even a decorated top hat — the only decorated top hats we can find are for snowmen!
+Reply A little late perhaps, but could take your motifs & incorporate them into his clothing, perhaps?
+A holly/ mistletoe boutonniere, snowflake socks, an ombre tie from grey to light blue.
+For a top hat, you could just get one in a wintry colour or with a textured band (maybe succulents surrounding the base or in a wintry material like velvet), but I think most western grooms don't do headwear right?
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.